 - If you’re getting more than a couple emails a week, and your filter isn’t putting it in junk or quarantine, it may be time to step up the blocking technology investment and looking into more powerful solutions.

 - There are several educational and technical strategies that help prevent a successful attack.
 However, always remember that nothing blocks 100% of attacks.
 You are the last line of defense.

 PK Tech offers several solutions to help combat phishing and educate users on how to identify suspect phishing emails.
-Feel free to call us at (602) 639-9900 or email [email protected] and we’ll be happy to answer your questions.
+Contact us here.